jsimonrichard/ds2-problematic-internet-use/report/report.typ

 Physical measures are features of recorded data on height, weight, BMI (Body Mass Index), Blood Pressure (Diastolic and Systolic), Heart Rate, and Waist Circumference.
 The season in which these were recorded is included as well.

 During analysis, the Waist Circumference feature had to be removed from the dataset as it contained over 77% missing values and would impact further analysis.
 The rest of the features contained 16% - 25%, which is low enough to keep in the dataset for analysis.
-After deciding to keep these features, imputation resulted in the replacement of missing values with the median of each feature, expect for season, as they are numeric and not normally distributed data.
+After deciding to keep these features, imputation resulted in the replacement of missing values with the median of each feature, except for season, as they are numeric and not normally distributed data.
 For season, missing values were imputed with the mode, which was Spring.

-After cleaning the date, exploratory analysis revealed that seasonality for physical measures were also evenly distributed and histrograms were created to visualize the distributions of all the numeric features.
+After cleaning the date, exploratory analysis revealed that seasonality for physical measures were also evenly distributed and histograms were created to visualize the distributions of all the numeric features.

 #figure(
   image("physical-measures-distribution.png"),